Analysis: Stock and bond divergence offers hope for battered 60/40 portfolio - NewsBreak

 Analysis: Stock and bond divergence offers hope for battered 60/40 portfolio

-NEW YORK, May 25 (Reuters) - U.S. stocks and bonds are moving in opposite directions, a phenomenon that could bring relief for investors hoping for a blend of the two asset classes to blunt declines in their portfolios.
+NEW YORK (Reuters) - U.S. stocks and bonds are moving in opposite directions, a phenomenon that could bring relief for investors hoping for a blend of the two asset classes to blunt declines in their portfolios.

 The shift has marked a reversal of how bonds and stocks have behaved for most of 2022, which has seen twin declines in both equities and fixed income, slamming investors using strategies such as the 60/40 portfolio to mitigate risk.